 You don’t have to be a successful startup entrepreneur either to transfer trust though.
 Even a blogger can do it.

 Tamar Weinberg has started to transfer trust with her by now legendary top 100 blog posts of the year lists.
 I’d be proud to show off such a badge just for the sheer expertise and name of Tamar.
-The yearly collection was so popular that Tamar made a monthly paid newsletter out of it.

 In the search industry we also have the SEMMY’s.
 It’s also a way to highlight excellent blog postings but takes a bit more of work than one person can do.
 Still even the SEMMy’s are no multimillion dollars endeavor and I guess many advertising budgets are bigger than the costs of staging the SEMMY awards.
 Even many blogs just nominated for the SEMMY awards display the “SEMMY nominee” badge.